mikaelweill/documenso/voice-signature.md

 ## Security and Privacy Considerations

 1. **Data Protection**
-   - Voice data should be encrypted at rest
+   - Voice and video data should be encrypted at rest
    - Clear data retention policies
    - Options for users to delete voice data

 2. **Consent**
-   - Explicit consent for voice recording
+   - Explicit consent for voice/video recording
-   - Clear privacy notices
+   - Clear privacy notices about storage of biometric data
    - Purpose limitation for voice data

 3. **Access Controls**
-   - Restricted access to voice recordings
+   - Restricted access to voice recordings and videos
    - Authentication for playback
    - Audit logs for all voice data access